 Ultimately, your business credit score measures your company’s overall financial health.
 It’s typically used by lenders, creditors, and trade partners during various business transactions, such as applying for business loans, leasing, winning contracts, doing business with vendors or suppliers, obtaining net terms with trade partners, and even getting better mortgage rates.

 Overall, a good business credit score can help you get the financing you need to help with working capital requirements or to fund your business’s ongoing growth.
-For example, lenders are likely to approve you for a loan if your business meets their minimum business credit score requirements.
+For example, lenders are more likely to approve you for a loan if your business meets their minimum business credit score requirements.
 What’s more, the higher the business credit score, the better the terms.

 Likewise, vendors, suppliers, landlords, and would-be trade partners look at your business credit score to determine the likelihood that your payments will be on-time and in good standing.
 This makes it easier for them to decide whether you are worth doing business with.
 Further, this also dictates the type of payment terms you’re likely to receive.